 A National Shrine for Everyone

-That is why the Encyclical of the Holy Eparchial Synod of our Church in America is so compelling.
+That is why the Encyclical of the Holy Eparchial Synod of our Church in America was so compelling.
 As the Hierarchs state:

 The new Saint Nicholas Greek Orthodox Church at Ground Zero will be much more than a rebuilt parish.
 It will be a National Shrine of our Holy Archdiocese and a place of pilgrimage for our Nation and the whole world.